International medical graduate: Origin by country

 The largest number of licensed International Medical Graduates comes from schools in India, the Caribbean, Pakistan and the Philippines.
 Medical graduates from schools in the Caribbean have had the largest growth in the period between 2010 and 2018.
 Their numbers have increased from 22,820 to 40,689 physicians, or 78%.

-Source: 2018 FSMB Census
+The Caribbean is home to a number of medical schools that contribute significantly to this growth, including Texila American University (Guyana and Zambia campuses), St. George’s University, Ross University School of Medicine, American University of Antigua, and American University of the Caribbean.

 Quality of care

 One study examining quality of care by international medical graduates is noted as follows.
 "One-quarter of practicing physicians in the United States are graduates of international medical schools.
 The quality of care provided by doctors educated abroad has been the subject of ongoing concern.
 Our analysis of 244,153 hospitalizations in Pennsylvania found that patients of doctors who graduated from international medical schools and were not U.S. citizens at the time they entered medical school had significantly lower mortality rates than patients cared for by doctors who graduated from U.S. medical schools or who were U.S. citizens and received their degrees abroad.
 The patient population consisted of those with congestive heart failure or acute myocardial infarction.
 We found no significant mortality difference when comparing all international medical graduates with all U.S. medical school graduates".
 Data on older Medicare patients admitted to hospital in the US showed that patients treated by international graduates had lower mortality than patients cared for by US graduates.